+because 7 A is the closest and

+greater than 5.5 A

-7 A is little greater to the normal current.
+or little greater than the normal current.

 (iii) The hairdryer has a plastic case so there is no need for an earth wire connection in the plug.

 Explain why the hairdryer is still safe to use.